Posted in Marketing, Marketplace

 Well, as we’ve written elsewhere, marketplaces represent a proven pathway towards global expansion for retailers and brands – thanks to the high levels of trust they enjoy in the markets they operate within, and the repeat custom they encourage by providing a familiar, convenient environment in which shoppers can expect always to find what they’re looking for.

-With the help of these deeply-embedded local and regional platforms, brands and retailers can both find audiences with a high level of engagement, and plant themselves in the conciousness of consumers across the globe.
+With the help of these deeply embedded local and regional platforms, brands and retailers can both find audiences with a high level of engagement and plant themselves in the consciousness of consumers across the globe.

 Of course, any successful marketplace is itself a busy and competitive trading environment.
 But online marketplaces offer a wealth of marketing features within their platforms to help sellers and brands get in front of the eyes of the right consumers – something which these platforms are uniquely placed to do, thanks to the local knowledge they possess.